THE VFA PIONEER HISTORIES PROJECT

 JW: Tell us a little about your childhood and your ethnic background, siblings.
 What do you think put you on your path?
 Besides your birthday, I mean.

-He lived across the street.
-We went to the same high school.
-In fact, I have to admit that I went to CCNY and not Brooklyn College because he went to CCNY, and we went on the subway together.
-So, it’s kind of a very romantic background between us, and we’re still married, and it is 65 plus years.
+I met my husband when I was 15.
+He lived across the street, and we went to the same high school.
+In fact, I have to admit that I went to CCNY and not Brooklyn College because he went to CCNY, and we went to school by subway together.
+Our history is very romantic; we’re still married and it’s been 65 plus years.

 JW: Do you want to say what CCNY stands for?